Parretto/displayport-manual/docs/source/reference_design.rst

 The I2C peripheral is used to configure the external reference clock synthesizer.

-The SERDES is configured through the DRP / LMMI peripheral.
+The SERDES registers are accessed through the DRP / LMMI peripheral.

 The full application or parts can be replaced by customer modules.